PTSD vs. Complex PTSD (C-PTSD): What’s the Difference?

 If you’ve ever thought, “That was years ago, why does my body still react like it just happened?”
 “Why do I feel broken in relationships?”
 “Why can’t I just move on?”
 You’re not dramatic.
 You’re not weak.
 And you’re not alone.

-As a trauma therapist in Dallas, I see this all the time, especially in high-functioning professionals, parents, and couples who “look fine” on the outside but feel chronically on edge, shut down, or emotionally flooded inside.
+As a trauma counselor in Dallas, I see this all the time, especially in high-functioning professionals, parents, and couples who “look fine” on the outside but feel chronically on edge, shut down, or emotionally flooded inside.
 Understanding the difference between PTSD and Complex PTSD (CPTSD) can be clarifying, and relieving.

 What Is PTSD?